EMOD-Hub/emodpy-workflow/docs/tutorials/create_project.md

     08/11/2025  09:54 AM    <DIR>          my_project
     ```

-    - `env` - This folder is the one that contains our python virtual environment.
+    - `env` - This folder is the one that contains our Python virtual environment.
-    It contains all of the python tools we need for running EMOD, plotting data, etc.
+    It contains all of the Python tools we need for running EMOD, plotting data, etc.
     - `my_project` - This is the folder we just created with the **new_project**
     command.
 All future emodpy-workflow commands must be executed inside the
     `my_project` folder.